COVID-19 Resource Guide

-New applications for EIDL loans and Advances are now being accepted by the SBA.
+New applications for EIDL loans are being still accepted by the SBA.

 For questions on the status of your SBA EIDL or EIDL Advance application, please contact the SBA Disaster Assistance Customer Service Center at 1-800-659-2955 (Monday through Friday from 8:00 am to 8:00 pm, Saturday and Sunday from 8:00 am to 8:00 pm Eastern Time) or email email@example.com

 How We Can Help – Access, Assistance, Answers

 Your local SBDC can help you apply for up to $2 million in SBA Economic Injury Disaster Loans and access other SBA and CARES Act programs, including Paycheck Protection Program, Loan Emergency Advance, Express Bridge Loans and Debt Relief.

 Get advice and assistance from local SBDC experts on how to save your business and keep it on track through confidential counseling provided at no cost to you.

 SBA Loan Assistance Identifying Sources of Capital Business Assessment

 Marketing Strategy Cash Flow Concerns Supply Chain Interruptions